Camille Dimmer

-Camille Dimmer (born 20 April 1939) is a Luxembourg former professional footballer and politician.
+Camille Dimmer (20 April 1939 – September 2023) was a Luxembourgish professional footballer and politician.
 By profession, he was an engineer.

 Football career

-Dimmer played for the Luxembourg national team a number of times, most prominently during the country's giant-killing run in the 1964 European Nations' Cup, during which Luxembourg came close to reaching the final four.
+Born in Clervaux on 20 April 1939, Dimmer played for the Luxembourg national team a number of times, most prominently during the country's giant-killing run in the 1964 European Nations' Cup, during which Luxembourg came close to reaching the final four.
 Dimmer scored both goals in the second leg of the second round, against the Netherlands, to put Luxembourg through to the quarter-finals against Denmark, which Luxembourg lost in a replay after being tied after two legs.

 Political career

 After his football career, Dimmer went into politics, sitting in the Chamber of Deputies for the Christian Social People's Party (CSV) from 1984 until 1994.
 Dimmer was General Secretary of the CSV from 1990 until 1995.
 He held the position of substitute member of the Parliamentary Assembly of the Council of Europe from 1989 to 1994.
-After leaving the Chamber, he was appointed an honorary member, and is currently the President of the Association of Former Deputies.
+After leaving the Chamber, he was appointed an honorary member, and was the President of the Association of Former Deputies.

+Death

+Camille Dimmer died in September 2023, at the age of 84.